History of Garbagna Novarese: Lombard domination

 An event of that period is told by Pope Gregory the Great: following the numerous and violent cloudbursts, which hit all of northern Italy, in October of the year 589 the rivers Ticino and Sesia overflowed, breaking their banks in several places and flooding the entire plain in the middle, to the point of forming an immense lake, which remained for several months.

 Towards the end of the 7th century the Lombards converted to Christianity.
-In place of the previous pagan temple, in Garbagna they erected a Romanesque oratory dedicated to the their patron saint Saint Michael, documented from 1181 and located where the current parish church stands, dedicated to the same saint.
+In place of the previous pagan temple, in Garbagna they erected a Romanesque oratory dedicated to their patron saint Saint Michael, documented from 1181 and located where the current parish church stands, dedicated to the same saint.

 The details of the oratory's construction, combined with the Lombard custom of locating cemeteries far from inhabited centers and near buildings dedicated to Saint Michael, have shed some light on the structure of Garbagna at that time.
 First, it is believed that the cemetery already stood next to the oratory at that time, a proximity confirmed at the end of the 16th century by Ernesto Colli, in the section regarding the demolition and reconstruction of the building for expansion purposes.
 Consequently, the village could not have arisen where it is currently located, but far from the cemetery: considering the position and the importance of the ancient Roman road to the east (via publica), the construction of the oratorio di Santa Maria in its vicinity in the 11th century and the name villa nova of the area surrounding the tower in the 12th century parchments, Franca Franzosi claims that the villa vetus, location of the inhabited center in the previous centuries, was right near the oratorio di Santa Maria.

 At the same time as the conversion, the Lombards began to move to the cities, taking part in city life.